Gevil: Maimonides' rules for use

+Today's practice

 According to the Talmud, Moses used gevil for the Torah scroll he placed into the Ark of the Covenant.
 Elsewhere in the Talmud, there is testimony that Torah scrolls were written on gevil.

 Today, a handful of Jewish scribes and artisans continue to make scroll material in this way.
 However, the majority of Torah scrolls are written on klaf, in their belief that the Talmud recommends (as opposed to requires) gevil and relates to the optimal beautification of the scrolls rather than an essential halachic requirement.
 Given the uncertainty about which layer of the hide is in fact the klaf, there is a growing movement for insisting on a return to gevil in Torah scrolls in order to avoid all doubts.

-Most of the Dead Sea Scrolls (200 BCE), found in and around the caves of Qumran near the Dead Sea, are written on gevil.
+Most of the Dead Sea Scrolls (written around 200 BCE), found in and around the caves of Qumran near the Dead Sea, are written on gevil.

 Properly, klaf should be used for tefillin and duchsustus for mezuzot.
-However, this rule isn't an obligation is just a preference and Klaf is used for Mezuzot as well today but there is a minority which seeks to return to the actual law.
+However, this rule is only a preference, not an obligation and klaf is used for mezuzot today but there is a minority which seeks to return to the law.